 There are some comics and characters whose inclusion as Nobody’s Favorites bring me a certain degree of guilt.
 Mocking the unabashedly lousy one thing.
-Performing a post-mortem on a sincere effort gone sour is another, grimmer, matter entirely.
+Performing a post-mortem on a sincere effort gone sour is another, search grimmer, unhealthy matter entirely.
 Yet no matter how much I wish things had turned out otherwise, the damnation of faint praise is all I have to offer something like Ultragirl…

 …a three-issue miniseries from the mid-1990s nadir of the Chromium Age of Comics.

 Unlike the sequential art atrocities unfolding in other Marvel offerings at the time, Ultragirl was an attempt to return to a simpler age of superheroic melodrama devoid of cross-hatching and extreme over-accessorization.

 Ultragirl (or “Ultra Girl,” depending on the letterer’s whims) was Suzy Sherman, an aspiring actress who manifested the classic set of superpowers (flight, damage resistance, super strength) after one of her auditions was crashed by a rogue Sentinel.
 Knowing a good PR gimmick when she saw one, Suzy donned an improvised costume to fight a short-lived battle on behalf of truth, justice, and shameless self-promotion.

 Assisted by a Diverse Yet Consistently Attractive Set of Close Female Friends and the New Warriors, “Marvel’s Sassiest Powerhouse” battled the very 1990s villainy of Effex…

 …while dealing with the passive-aggressive antics of her “nice guy” boyfriend Seth…